herruzo99/web2llm/CONTRIBUTING.md

-# Contributing to Web2LLM
+# Contributing to web2llm

-First off, thank you for considering contributing!
-This project is made better by the community.
+First off, thank you for considering contributing to `web2llm`.
+Your help is appreciated.

-## Ways to Contribute

--   Reporting bugs
--   Suggesting enhancements
--   Submitting pull requests with new features or bug fixes
--   Improving documentation
+This document provides guidelines for contributing to the project.

-## Setting up the Development Environment
+## Development Setup

-To get started, you'll need a recent version of Python (3.10+).
+We recommend using a Python virtual environment to manage dependencies for local development.
+This project supports Python 3.10 and newer.

 1.  **Clone the repository:**
     ___bash